transcom/mymove/docs/how-to/migrate-the-database.md

 ### Modifying an Existing Model

-If you are modifying an existing model, use `./bin/soda generate migration migration_name` and add the [Fizz commands](https://github.com/gobuffalo/fizz) yourself to the created `{migration_name}.up.fizz` file.
+If you are modifying an existing model, use `soda generate migration migration_name` and add the [Fizz commands](https://github.com/gobuffalo/fizz) yourself to the created `{migration_name}.up.fizz` file.
 Delete the `down.fizz` file, as we aren't using those (see note below.)

 ## Zero-Downtime Migrations